 This is a great way for your students to share the books they love with others – building a curiosity about the stories and a desire to read within their peers.

 This activity is simple.
 All you need to create the lesson plan is a Jenga set and a marker.
 On each block, write an element of the story or a question to gauge the comprehension of your students.
 Set a timer for your reading small groups to review a passage or chapter and then let them play Jenga.
 Each student pulls out a block and answers a question on it until the whole stack falls.
 This is a good way to reward students for reading while ensuring they actually focused on the material.

 7. Build Real-Life Connections

-There are multiple reasons to form real-life connections with the materials that students read.
+There are multiple reasons to form real-life connections with small group reading activities.
 The first reason is that it increases their interest in the story.
 Why should your students care about a character living through the Revolutionary War?
 Connections to real-life experiences make these characters real.
 Building real-life bonds in your reading small groups also helps with memory.
 Students are more likely to retain key information about the stories they engage with.

 Consider building these connections through discussions in your small groups.
 Ask students to stop every few pages or paragraphs to build connections in real life.
 For example, if there is a character in the story named Matt, is he similar at all to a student named Matt in your classroom?
 Why or why not?